Follow me on Twitter!

 – Thomas Edison

-For more on career success and strengthening your job performance, download free excerpts of my publications (click on titles): "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success," "Confident Communication for Female Professionals," and "Successful Office Networking."
+For more on career success and strengthening your job performance, download free excerpts of my publications (click on titles): "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success," "Confident Communication for Female Professionals," and "Confident Communication at the Workplace."

 4. Incorporate multiple positions and responsibilities to reduce employer cost.